Living With Generalized Anxiety Disorder

 The difference between healthy anxiety and anxiety disorder is that worry caused by the anxiety disorder is excessive, difficult to control, and out of proportion with the situation.
 This extreme anxiety can be debilitating, but it is also treatable.

-It is possible to live well with GAD if a person gets professional treatment, practices relaxation strategies, actively works toward changing negative thoughts, and engages in healthy lifestyle habits that minimize stress.
+It is possible to live well with GAD if a person gets professional GAD treatment, practices relaxation strategies, actively works toward changing negative thoughts, and engages in healthy lifestyle habits that minimize stress.

 Getting Diagnosed and Treated